galdolber/lein-objcbuild/README.md

 ## XCode Setup

-Every clojure-objc project generates an include folder with all headers and a static library lib{project name}.a in the target folder.
+Every clojure-objc project generates an 'include' folder with all headers and a static library lib{project name}.a in the target folder.

     Build Settings-> Other Linker Flags-> Add "-ObjC -lz -ljre_emul -lclojure-objc -l{project name}" Build Settings-> Header Search Path-> Add "~/.clojure-objc/{version}/include" "path/to/your/project/target/include"